 If all that shopping makes you hungry and thirsty, The Lanes is the place to find an eatery; bistros and pubs abound, and there is something to suit everyone’s taste in The Lanes.
 Don’t forget to take a break to watch a busker while you are there; that is some kind of fun.

-If you feel the need to get a little more exercise, or if the young people really want a day of refreshing water fun, right down the road from Brighton’s peace statue is the Prince Regent.
-This swimming oasis holds and old fashioned charm and has an aura of just plain fun about it.
+According to Brighton England Travel Guide, If you feel the need to get a little more exercise, or if the young people really want a day of refreshing water fun, right down the road from Brighton’s peace statute is the Prince Regent.
+This swimming oasis holds an old-fashioned charm and has an aura of just plain fun about it.
 With slides, deep diving pool, and lanes for the serious swimmer, Prince Regent offers an aquatic good time for children and adults alike.
 If you are not a swimmer, it is a fun place to sit and relax while the kids work off all that youthful energy.

 If you are wondering where to go on holiday this summer, why not head toward the sea and visit the historical yet whimsical town of Brighton?